| ABOUT THE TOUR GUIDE | RATES | RESERVATIONS | CONTACT |

 |

-22. The interior open space of Washington Square Village is not open to the public or even to NYU affiliates.
-Do you know who is permitted to use the elevated park?
+22. The interior open space of Washington Square Village was not open to the public or even to NYU affiliates.
+Do you know who was permitted to use the elevated park?
+It is now open to the public.

 |